csolink/csolink-model/docs/has_procedure.md

 # Slot: has_procedure

-connects an entity to one or more (medical) procedures
+connects an entity to one or more (engineering) procedures

 URI: [csolink:has_procedure](https://w3id.org/csolink/vocab/has_procedure)